koenrane/KR-new-site/content/steering-gpt-2-xl-by-adding-an-activation-vector.md

 Suppose that this feature is relevant to layer 6's attention layer.
 In order to detect the presence and magnitude of this feature, the QKV heads will need to linearly read out the presence or absence of this feature.
 Therefore, (_ignoring LayerNorm_) if we truncate the residual stream vector to only include the first 70% of dimensions, we'd expect the QKV heads to still be able to detect the presence of this feature.

-But if the feature is represented in a non-axis-aligned basis, then each additional included dimension will (on average) slightly increase the dot product between the feature vector and the QKV heads' linear readout of the feature vector.
+However, if the feature is represented in a non-axis-aligned basis, then each additional included dimension will (on average) slightly increase the dot product between the feature vector and the QKV heads' linear readout of the feature vector.
 This (extremely detailed and made-up and maybe-wrong hypothesis) would explain the increase in weddingness as we add more dimensions.

 However, this does _not_ explain the non-monotonicity of the relationship between the fraction of dimensions added and the weddingness of the completions.
 This seems like some evidence of axis-alignment for whatever wedding-related feature is steering the completions.
 This also seems like evidence for a bunch of alternative explanations which we haven't imagined yet.